Phase 1/2 Study of VS-7375 with Drug Combination in Patients with Advanced KRAS G12D‑Mutated Solid Tumors

 6 part d – combination dose expansion

-7 part e – drug‑drug interaction study
+7 part e – drug‑drug interaction assessment

-9 completion of treatment
+9 study completion

 Who Can Join the Study?